rogercoll/ethoracle/README.md

 # Final BCK work

 In order to understand more how Oracle functions work I tried to implement a basic one that return the value of one ETH in USD.
 Currently, it only returns an integer number.

+##TODO

-TODO: Return float with decimals.
+- Return float with decimals

+- USDT instead of USD.

 ## Contracts